hezhongq/UTMarketplace/doc/sprint3/doc.md

 -- *HTTP 404* If no such listing exists.
 - Note
 -- This endpoint deletes a given listing.
 Upon successful deletion

+## /listings/{listing_id}/bookmark
+- POST
+- Fields
+-- None
+- Status Code
+-- *HTTP 200* Upon a successful addition / removal of a bookmark.
+-- *HTTP 404* If no such listing exists.
+- Note
+-- This endpoint adds a listing to an authenticated user's bookmarks (if the listing is not already in the user's bookmarks).
+If the listing is already in the user's bookmarks, it will be removed.